 Will Joining a Podcast Network Cause You to Lose Control of Your Brand?

-Parents On Demand is determined to HELP you maintain control of your brand, your messaging, and grow your revenue.
+Independent Podcast Network is determined to HELP you maintain control of your brand, your messaging, and grow your revenue.
 The rights to your podcast and content remain yours, and we just want to help you be heard and grow your following.
-If you have any questions about this, contact us at the link below.
+Learn more about the benefits of joining our podcast network.

 To Join or Not to Join?